mxyost/Design-Python-Q1/CriterionC.md

 [Paragraph(s) here]

 ## Strand ii: Technical Skills
-*Be sure that your SUBMITTED Python program is completed and submitted and using the skills required for this quarter*
+*Be sure that your SUBMITTED Python program is completed and submitted and using the skills required for this quarter.
+Include a link to your code from either [Codskulptor](https://py3.codeskulptor.org/) or [Repl.it](https://repl.it) if necessary*

 ## Strand iii: Program works as Intended with Comments
-*Make sure that your SUBMITTED Python program works as intended and contains detailed comments*
+*Make sure that your SUBMITTED Python program works as intended and contains _detailed comments_.
+You don't need to write anything here.*

-## Strand iv: Changes

-*Write out a detailed explanation justifying any changes made to your chosen design (Criterion A) and plan (Strand i) while making your program.*

-[Paragraph(s) here]